neomatrix369/SalarySlipKata/README.md

          Gross Salary     £3000.00
   ```

-### Scenario 5 - calculate the gross salary after adding an overtime to the basic salary
+### Scenario 5 - calculate the gross salary after adding an overtime to the basic salary and bonus

   Given I have an employee id for an employee
-  And have added a Bonus item to the monthly salary
+  And I have added a Bonus to the monthly salary
-  And have added an Overtime item to the monthly salary
+  And I have added an Overtime to the monthly salary
   When I print the salary slip
   Then it should calculate the Gross Salary (Basic + Bonus + Overtime)
-  And calculate the respective NI contributions
+  And calculate the respective NI contributions based on the Gross Salary
   And the Tax based on the Gross Salary
-  And display the below salary slip to the screen:
+  And display the below on the screen:
   ```
          Date: 01 Sep 2016             Salary for period: Sep 2016